-Like natural disaster preparedness and response, ML also has important implications for endpoint security and the disaster that could originate on an endpoint while under cyberattack.
-ML is key to improved security by way of a direct pull-through from IT asset management.
+Like natural disaster preparedness and response, machine learning also has important implications for endpoint security and the disaster that could originate on an endpoint while under cyberattack.
+Machine learning is key to improved security by way of a direct pull-through from IT asset management.

 An IT Asset Management Job with a Security Outcome

 Within the context of IT asset management, organisations are busier than ever trying to manage the growing number of endpoint devices, applications and data.
 IT complexity has reached all-time highs.
-ML has been a very valuable tool for managing that complexity and, while doing so, can also make direct contributions to better security and more resilient endpoints.
-With the power of ML, you’re not only gaining improved visibility into your assets, you’re learning more about the actions and events happening there and finding patterns.
+Machine learning has been a very valuable tool for managing that complexity and, while doing so, can also make direct contributions to better security and more resilient endpoints.
+With the power of machine learning, you’re not only gaining improved visibility into your assets, you’re learning more about the actions and events happening there and finding patterns.

 With patterns inevitably come outliers and so often that’s where vulnerabilities hide.
 Being able to recognise outliers and remediating any resulting risk is how endpoints – and enterprises – become more resilient.